Canadian species index

 What the indicator measures

-The Canadian species index represents the average percent change in the sizes of Canadian vertebrate species' populations since 1970.
+The Canadian species index represents the average percent change in the abundances of Canadian vertebrate species' populations since 1970.
 The index is an "average of trends", rather than a measure of change in the total number of animals: each species, whether it is common or rare, has the same effect on the index.
 The index reports general trends rather than progress towards desired levels.

 Why this indicator is important